Luxembourg City family offices · Cross-border positioning

 What this work does not include.

 These belong with Luxembourg counsel who specialise in AIF structuring and US entry, with US counsel on the American side, and with fund-services partners on the structure side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or fiduciary implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or fiduciary implications, GMA flags it and defers before execution.

 Frequently asked.

 The AIF wrapper does work that the US institutional partner cannot see.
-SCSp, RAIF, and SIF structures route principal capital through Luxembourg into Cayman or Bermuda offshore vehicles, then into US co-investment.
+SCSp, RAIF, and SIF structures route owner capital through Luxembourg into Cayman or Bermuda offshore vehicles, then into US co-investment.
 The structure is efficient for cross-border governance and tax.
-To the US reader, the structure is opaque, and the operating-brand commercial position underneath it is invisible.
-The work is to build a US-facing operating-brand surface that leads with the US category, the US outcome claim, and the US peer set, with the AIF wrapper named once and structured as governance plumbing rather than as the lead signal of the firm.
+To the US buyer, the structure is opaque, and the operating-brand commercial position underneath it is invisible.
+The work is to build a US-facing operating-brand touchpoint that leads with the US category, the US outcome claim, and the US peer set, with the AIF wrapper named once and structured as governance plumbing rather than as the lead signal of GMA.

-Luxembourg single-family offices, fund-services-adjacent family-office capital running through Luxembourg AIF, and multi-jurisdictional principals using Luxembourg as holding-domicile for cross-border US co-investment.
-The pattern is consistent: the AIF wrapper is read as opacity by the US partner, the operating-brand position is buried under structure language, and the principal capital thesis does not reach the US institutional reader.
-Fit is confirmed in discovery, not in published sector lists.
+Luxembourg single-family offices, fund-services-adjacent family-office capital running through Luxembourg AIF, and multi-jurisdictional owners using Luxembourg as holding-domicile for cross-border US co-investment.
+The pattern is consistent: the AIF wrapper lands as opacity by the US partner, the operating-brand position is buried under structure language, and the owner capital thesis does not reach the US institutional buyer.
+Fit is checked against the concrete US move, not published sector lists.

 Yes.
-A common arrival route is a Luxembourg private-client lawyer, AIF administrator, fund-services partner, trust officer, or multi-family office introducing a principal whose AIF structure is about to deploy into US co-investment or US platform-building.
-The fiduciary retains the principal relationship.
-The firm designs the US-facing commercial architecture inside the AIF and offshore structure the fiduciary already manages.
+A common arrival route is a Luxembourg lawyer, AIF administrator, fund-services partner, trust officer, or multi-family office introducing a client company whose AIF structure is about to deploy into US co-investment or US platform-building.
+The fiduciary retains the client relationship.
+GMA designs the US website, proof, offer, and follow-up inside the AIF and offshore structure the fiduciary already manages.
 Fiduciary introductions route through partnerships@globalmarketing.agency.

 It needs to be named, structured, and contained, not foregrounded.
 The US institutional partner does not need a primer on Luxembourg fund vehicles.
 They need a US-legible commercial position they can underwrite, with the AIF wrapper sitting as one paragraph of governance description rather than as the lead frame.
 The operating brand carries the US category claim.
 The structure carries the governance disclosure.
 The seam between the two is what the rebuild defines.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-Family-office engagements most often begin as a Build or Partnership because the holding brand and several portfolio surfaces are typically in scope at once.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+Family-office engagements most often begin as a Build or Partnership because the holding brand and several portfolio websites, decks, and sales materials are typically in scope at once.

 Further on Luxembourg and the US corridor.